 Leadership roles for employees

-Non-family employees can assume leadership responsibilities, significantly contributing to the farm’s management and development.
-Their leadership roles provide stability and continuity in farm management.
+Experienced non-family employees can take on leadership responsibilities, providing stability and continuity in farm management.

 Ensuring business continuity